![Export Shopify Stores by Revenue Tier [500K Study]](/images/blog/export-shopify-stores-by-revenue-tier.webp)

 | 1M+ | 8% |

 We were surprised by this too.
 TikTok is everywhere in marketing conversations, but 92-96% of stores haven't actually set up tracking.
 If you specialize in TikTok ads, the market is wide open.
+Our study of Shopify stores running paid ads breaks down adoption rates across Meta, Google, and TikTok by niche and traffic tier, so you can find exactly which stores are spending on ads but missing the channels you specialize in.

 When looking at a store, check if they're using these (and what's missing):